kareemhamdy100/PayTaps-task/README.md

 ## Service Function
 The most critical function in this project is service.MakeTransaction.
 It accepts transaction data, ensures validity, and updates the accounts with new balances based on the provided amounts.
+### Handling Concurrent Requests for Transactions

+To manage concurrent requests for transactions, I've implemented an approach that minimizes contention and ensures that no two transactions occur for the same account simultaneously.

+**AccountsLocks Map:** I maintain an `AccountsLocks` map where each account's ID maps to a corresponding `mutex`.
+This map allows me to coordinate access to accounts, ensuring that only one operation can be performed on an account at a time.

+**`tryToLock()` Function:** I've introduced the `tryToLock()` function.
+If this function returns `false`, it means that the account is currently being processed by another thread.
+In such cases, I return an error response to the client.
+This approach guarantees that no two transactions can be executed concurrently for the same account, and it also enables the system to continue processing transactions for different accounts concurrently.

+By using this approach, I aim to achieve good performance while maintaining data consistency and avoiding race conditions.

 ## Future Enhancements